When you visit Suffolk, you’ll soon see what the county is renowned for: open countryside, big skies, and a wonderful coastline.

 This bleak and desolate stretch of coast possibly hides the secrets of an attempted Nazi invasion in WWII.
 Reached via twisting country lanes there’s just enough room to park your van and wander onto the shingle beaches to enjoy the peace and quiet.
 And there’s a good chance you’ll see the seals across the water sunbathing on the sandbanks.

-Heading out of Ipswich, under the Orwell Bridge along the B1456, and you’ll reach the end of the road at Shotley Marina.
+Heading out of Ipswich, under the Orwell Bridge along the B1456, you’ll venture onto the Shotley peninsula, eventually reaching land’s end at Shotley Marina.
 There’s plenty of room for a motorhome and spectacular views across the rivers Orwell and Stour to the docks back at Felixstowe and Harwich, respectively.
 There are some lovely walks up and down the rivers, great for beachcombing.
 And if you fancy a longer walk you can make your way to Pin Mill for a delicious lunch at the pub.
 Full story coming soon.

 Southwold is a seaside resort with an olde-worlde feel to it.
 There’s a really fun pier which houses some of Tim Hunkin’s whacky inventions, a sandy beach, lighthouse and great fish and chips!
 And you’ll find allocated motorhome parking (well, five spaces at least).
 That’s better than most towns we know of.